-Breaking them up into smaller, bite-sized pieces helps you stay motivated and positive throughout the process.
+Breaking down your projects into smaller, bite-sized pieces helps you stay motivated and positive throughout the process.

 So, What’s Going On In Our Brains?